KDP Previewer Checklist

 Why run a warning-to-fix checklist if the PDF looks mostly fine?

-Small defects often hide in chapter transitions or TOC jumps.
-A repeatable checklist catches those before publish day.
+Small problems often hide in chapter transitions or TOC jumps.
+A repeatable checklist helps you catch them before publish day.

 Should I clear warnings by patching the final PDF?

-No. Fixing source content and re-exporting keeps your manuscript and release file aligned for future revisions.
+No. Fixing the source file and re-exporting keeps your manuscript and final upload in sync for future revisions.

 When do I rerun Previewer?

-Rerun it after any meaningful manuscript edit or any print setup change, especially during release week.
+Rerun it after any meaningful manuscript edit or any change to trim size, bleed, paper, or margins.

 What should I inspect first if time is limited?